shugo256/discover-hollywood/README.md

     ```
     **NOTE**: The building process can take ~10 minutes.\

-1. Go to http://localhost:8080 and starat discovering!
+1. Go to http://localhost:8080 and start discovering!

 ## Documentation
 The project contains a [cargo doc](https://doc.rust-lang.org/cargo/commands/cargo-doc.html).